popy-dev/popy-republican-calendar/README.md

 So, depending on how revolutionnary you feel, you can use one format or another, by injecting the TimeConvertor suiting your needs.

-Components will usually default to the actual DuoDecimal representation.
+CalendarFactory will default to the actual DuoDecimal representation.

 Trivia : The Chinese time system divided the day in 100 equal parts (ke) of 14 minutes 24seconds, which is very close of our quarter hour, and matches